-potentially be supported on the subject lands.
-The majority of these projects are (1 through 6) are clustered within fairly close proximily to the study area The map below shows the location of residential projects at various stages of development that Colliers has deemed to be comparable to what could lands.
+The map below shows the location of residential projects at various stages of development that Colliers has deemed to be comparable to what could potentially be supported on the subject lands.
+The majority of these projects are (1 through 6) are clustered within fairly close proximity to the study area lands.
 Detailed information on each of these residential projects of interest is provided in the accompanying "Comparables Matrix".